schoolofcities/urban-data-storytelling/outline-example.md

 Optional readings (pick and choose depending on which relate to your project):
 - statistics fundementals (notebook)
 - intro to census data (notebook)
-- intro to openstreetmap data (notebook)
+- intro to openstreetmap data (notebook) - REV
 - spatial data in python (notebook)
 - spatial data processing (notebook)